 A wrestler whose scientific artistry and pure athleticism inside the ring redefined what technical excellence could look like in professional wrestling.

-Ricky 'The Dragon' Steamboat never needed a villain's sneer or a cheat's shortcut to become one of professional wrestling's most beloved figures.
-His appeal was built on a foundation of flawless execution, combining martial arts-inspired strikes with a graceful, high-flying agility that was revolutionary in the 1980s.
-Steamboat was the consummate babyface, a hero whose virtue was demonstrated through sheer competitive brilliance rather than moralizing speeches.
-His legendary series of matches with Ric Flair, particularly their 1989 clash for the NWA World Heavyweight Championship, are studied as masterclasses in storytelling and in-ring psychology.
-While his run at the top of the industry was punctuated by retirements and comebacks, his influence never waned.
-For fans and wrestlers alike, Steamboat remains the gold standard for the honorable competitor, proving that athletic prowess and clean living could be the most compelling gimmick of all.
+Ricky 'The Dragon' Steamboat defeated Ric Flair for the NWA World Heavyweight Championship on March 18, 1989, in Chicago.
+That match is studied as a masterclass in storytelling and in-ring psychology.
+Steamboat never needed a villain's sneer or a cheat's shortcut.
+His appeal rested on flawless execution, blending martial arts strikes with high-flying agility that was revolutionary in the 1980s.
+He was the consummate babyface, a hero whose virtue showed through competitive brilliance rather than moralizing speeches.
+Steamboat's career featured retirements and comebacks, punctuating a run that never saw his influence wane.
+For fans and wrestlers, he remains the gold standard for the honorable competitor.
+Athletic prowess and clean living proved to be the most compelling gimmick of all.
+Born in 1953, the American professional wrestler built his reputation on action, not words.

 1946–1964